 HAVA called for the appointment of commissioners within 120 days of enactment, which was February 26, 2003.
 In late May 2003, Democratic leaders in Congress recommended appointing Ray Martinez and Gracia Hillman to the commission, and the White House announced on June 6 that the President planned to nominate Republicans Paul DeGregorio and Deforest B. Soaries.
 On September 12, the White House announced the President's intention to nominate Democrats Martinez and Hillman.
-HAVA requires the advice and consent of the Senate in making the appointments.
-The Senate has not indicated whether it will conduct hearings once formal nominations have been made or whether the nominations will be sent directly to the floor without hearings.
+The Senate Rules and Administration Committee held a hearing on the nominations on October 28; Hillman and DeGregorio have been nominated for two-year terms and Soaries and Martinez for four-year terms.
+All nominees are eligible to be reappointed to one additional four-year term.
+The Senate confirmed the nominees on December 9.
+The Commissioners reportedly met in a private session on January 5; Commissioner Soaries will serve as Chairman.